Minee-Liane-Choi/MineeChoiLab/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Our lab is part of the Department of Brain and Cognitive Sciences (BCS) at KAIST.
-We are located at Building N5 at KAIST.
+Our lab is part of the Department of Brain and Cognitive Sciences (BCS) of KAIST.
+We are located at Building N5 in the main campus of KAIST.
 Minee is also affiliated with The Francis Crick Institute, London as a honorary research fellow.

-Brain Repair LAB <br>
+Prof. Minee-Liane Choi <br>
 N5-2260, KAIST <br>
 291 Daehak-ro <br>
 Yuseong-gu <br>